hossein-lap/hossein-lap/README.md

 # Hos

-Lua and Bash programmer with a passion about open-source and trees.
+Lua and bash programmer with a passion about open-source and trees.
 Trying to be up to date, thus I'm always learning and will continue to do so.
 Love the concept of Libre software and hardware.
 Suckless guy who likes to read and write - and execute ;)